-Our findings suggest that Specials may be more willing to take this community-facing role.
+Although it is understandable that Special Constables might be used in this way, our findings suggest Special Constables may be uncomfortable acting as the face of policing in local urban communities.
+It is dependent on the context, so in rural communities, Specials may be more willing to take this community-facing role.
 More experienced Specials may also be more willing to take on more proactive community roles.

 At a divisional level, some participants highlighted the complex role of the Special Constable, with some challenging the idea that the Special Constable is a 'bridge' between police and community at all:

-'[Are they] a bridge to communities?
+'My expectation would be the volunteer... comes out for whatever reason and does shifts without being paid for...
+[Are they] a bridge to communities?
 No, they're not.
-I don't know what that means... they're someone that gives up their free time to come out, and is generally with response because that's the bulk of policing.'- Divisional Level Interview
+I don't know what that means... they're someone that gives up their free time to come out, and is generally with response because that's the bulk of policing...'- Divisional Level Interview